JetBrains/intellij-sdk-docs/topics/products/androidstudio/android_studio.md

 ### How To Sync Gradle Project

-Use `com.android.tools.idea.gradle.project.sync.GradleSyncInvoker.requestProjectSync()` for programmatic synchronization.
+Use [`GradleSyncInvoker.requestProjectSync()`](%gh-ij-android%project-system-gradle/src/com/android/tools/idea/gradle/project/sync/GradleSyncInvoker.kt) for programmatic synchronization.

 ## See Also